 There are many activities that can be called meditative.
-A friend of mine said he was painting his living room and in particular a banister.
-The amount of detail to doing a good job required intense focus and for 12 hours he labored.
+A friend of mine said he was painting his living room and in particular, a banister.
+The amount of focus required to do a good job meant intense concentration and for 12 hours he labored.
 But he said his mind didn’t drift into typical stressful areas around work or family challenges.
 For him, that was a form of meditation.

 This practice of observing your mind and discerning the activity will begin a whole new approach to life.
 It’s a good start to meditation actually.

 Looking to Learn How to Meditate in Charleston?
 Click Here.